 Sometimes, if your business is in a state that excludes perils like earthquakes, hail, flooding, etc. from home insurance policies, you may need to get separate coverage—which is where hazard insurance comes in.

-If you are in an area prone to these natural disasters you’ll want to consider coverage for these types of coverage.
+If you are in an area prone to these natural disasters you’ll want to consider coverage for these types of hazards:

 - Flood Insurance: Flood insurance covers damage to your property that is caused by any sort of flooding (from ice/snow melting, flash flooding, storm surge from hurricanes).